selkies-project/selkies-gstreamer/addons/js-interposer/README.md

 `LD_PRELOAD` library for interposing application calls to open a Linux joystick device and pass data via a unix domain socket.

-This allows the `selkies-gstreamer` WebRTC interface to pass gamepad events over `RTCDataChannel`, and translate them to joystick events without requiring access to /dev/input/js0 or depending on kernel modules such as uinput to emulate devices.
+This allows the Selkies-GStreamer WebRTC interface to pass gamepad events over `RTCDataChannel`, and translate them to joystick events without requiring access to /dev/input/js0 or depending on kernel modules such as uinput to emulate devices.

 ## Compiling